demisto/content-docs/docs/indicators/url-extraction.md

    - hxxp (obfuscated hxxp)
    - hxxps (obfuscated hxxps)
 - A URL with ASCII or non-ASCII characters
-- Escaped and Unescaped URLs
+- Escaped and unescaped URLs
 - URL with or without query parameters

 ### Formatting Script